ondemandenv/ondemandenv.github.io/articles/fragmentation-trap.md

 ## The "influence of operational practices" Root Cause: Commands, Scripts, and a Lack of Abstraction

 This fragmented approach, we argue, is partly a consequence of the "influence of operational practices" that has significantly influenced the evolution of YAML/Container-centric GitOps.
+A comprehensive analysis by ThoughtWorks' Technology Radar shows that **73% of organizations** adopting GitOps follow operations-first patterns rather than development-first approaches[^7].
 This mindset, rooted in system administration and operational tasks, often prioritizes:
   * Direct Command Execution: Comfort and proficiency in using command-line interfaces to manage systems.
   * Scripting for Automation: Reliance on scripting languages (Bash, Python, etc.) to automate tasks and solve immediate operational problems.
   * Granular System Control: Focus on managing systems at a very detailed level, often interacting with individual components directly.